Skip to content

 from dotenv import load_dotenv

-load_dotenv() # This loads your ACCOUNT and API_KEY from your local '.env' file
+load_dotenv() # loads your API_KEY from your local '.env' file

 async def simple_agent(query: str):